Swifty Journey

 └─────────────────────────────┘

-The struct on the stack is small — just a pointer, the count, and the capacity.
-The actual data lives in a buffer on the heap.
-This buffer has its own refCount that Swift uses to decide whether it needs to copy.
+The struct on the stack is tiny — really just a single pointer to a heap buffer (in fact MemoryLayout<[Int]>.size is 8).
+The count and capacity live in the buffer’s header on the heap, alongside the refCount that Swift uses to decide whether it needs to copy.

 Technical diagram showing the internal structure of an Array: struct on stack, buffer on heap